LeadsNearby/lnb-nn-integration/README.md

 This plugin is designed to use the server to get and cache data from the Nearby Now API and store it in the database rather than using the default setup.

+**Note:** This plugin relies on the <a href="https://wordpress.org/plugins/nearby-now/" target="blank">Nearby Now Wordpress plugin</a> for the api key option.
+Plugin must be installed and API key set for this plugin to work.

 ### This accomplishes two things:
 * Makes user experience better by making it faster.
 Page load is quicker and user doesn't have to wait for Nearby Now data to populate.
 * Data is more easily manipulated and we're not bound to the default Nearby Now setup.